jacobmakarsky/pepe/ops/README.md

 # docker-compose

-The docker-compose project runs a local optimism stack.
+The docker-compose project runs a local pepe stack.

 ## prerequisites